horizon-research/systolic-array-dataflow-optimizer/README.md

         --ifmap 960 576 6
 ```
 This will load the DNN network from `flowNetC.txt` and search the DNN dataflow
-using Constrained optimization.
+using *Constrained optimization*.
 You can use `--search_method` option to specify
 what kind of search method to use.
 We provide two different options, one is
 `Constrained`, which uses constrained optimization, the other one is `Exhaustive`,
 which uses exhaustive search.
 This command also specifies the ifmap size to be
 960-576-6 (width-height-channel).

-In this command, we also provide the hardware configuration. `bufsize` specifies that
+In this command, we also need to provide the hardware configuration. `bufsize` specifies that
 the on-chip buffer size is *1572864* bytes. `memory_bandwidth` specifies the memory
-bandwidth is *25.6* GB/s. `sa_size` specifies that the systolic array size is *16*.
+bandwidth is *25.6* GB/s. `sa_size` specifies that the systolic array size is *16-by-16*.
 The `bitwidth` specifies the number of bits used to represent the numerical precision
 for a single number.